hgoldfish/qtnetworkng/docs/intro.rst

 The Coroutine is not a new thing, Python, Go, and C# was using coroutines to simplify network programming many years ago.

-The traditional network programming use threads. ``send()/recv()`` is blocked, and then the Operating System switch current thread to another ready thread until data arrived.
+The traditional network programming use threads. ``send()/recv()`` are blocked, and then the Operating System switch current thread to another ready thread until data arrived.
 This is very straightforward, and easy for network programming.
 But threads use heavy resources, thousands of connections may consume many memory.
-More worst, threads cause data races, data currupt, even crashes.
+More worse, threads cause data races, data currupt, even crashes.

-Another choice is use callback-based paradigm.
-Before calling ``send()/recv()``, use ``select()/poll()/epoll()`` to determine data arriving.
-Although ``select()`` is blocked, but many connections are handled in one thread.
+Another choice is using callback-based paradigm.
+Before calling ``send()/recv()``, use ``select()/poll()/epoll()`` to determine data arriving. ``select()`` is blocked, but many connections are handled in one thread.
 Callback-based paradigm is considered "the new-age goto", hard to understand and read/write code.
-But it is widely used by C++ programmer for the popularity of boost::asio and other traditional C++ networking programming frameworks.
+But it is used widely by C++ programmer for the popularity of boost::asio and other traditional C++ networking programming frameworks.

-Coroutine-based paradigm is the now and feature of network programming.
-Coroutine is light-weight thread which has its own stack, not managed by Operating System but QtNetworkNg.
-Like thread-based paradigm, ``send()/recv()`` is blocked, but switch to another coroutine in the same thread unitl data arrived.
+Coroutine-based paradigm is the now and the future of network programming.
+Coroutines are light-weight threads which have their own stack, not managed by the Operating System but QtNetworkNg.
+Like thread-based paradigm, ``send()/recv()`` are blocked, but switch to another coroutine in the same thread unitl data arrived.
 Many coroutines can be created at low cost.
-Because there is only one thread, no locks or other synchronization is needed.
+Because there is only one thread, there is no data race.
 The API is straightforward like thread-based paradigm, but avoid the complexities of using threads.

 Cross platforms
 ---------------

 QtNetworkNg is tested in Linux, Android, Windows, MacOS, and OpenBSD.
-And support gcc, clang, mingw32.
-No dependence except Qt5 is required.
-Microsoft Visual C++ is not tested yet.
+And support gcc, clang, mingw32, msvc.

 QtCore is required to build QtNetworkNg.

 The coroutine is implemented using boost::context asm code, and support native posix `ucontext` and windows `fiber` API.
-Running tests is successful in ARM, ARM64, x86, amd64.
+Running tests is success in ARM, ARM64, x86, amd64.

 The Qt eventloop can be replaced with libev eventloop, and SSL/cipher functions are enabled if you use cmake.
 In that case, embeded libev and LibreSSL is used.